-Mass shooter Dylann Roof, with a laugh, confesses 'I did it"
+Mass shooter Dylann Roof, with a laugh, confesses, 'I did it'

 - Roof faces 33 charges in a June 2015 church massacre in Charleston, South Carolina

-(CNN)Dylann Roof confessed almost immediately to the massacre at Emanuel African Methodist Episcopal Church, according to an FBI video shown Friday at his murder trial in Charleston, South Carolina.
+(CNN)Dylann Roof wasted no time confessing to the massacre at Emanuel African Methodist Episcopal Church, according to an FBI video shown Friday at his murder trial in Charleston, South Carolina.

-"I went to that church in Charleston and I did it," he said with a laugh.
+"I went to that church in Charleston and I did it," he said, then laughed.

-"Did you shoot them?" a law enforcement officer asked.
+"Did you shoot them?" a law enforcement officer asked a calm and composed Roof.

-Asked how many people he killed that day, the young man in the mushroom haircut calmly replied: "If I was going to guess, 5 maybe.
+Asked how many people he killed that day, the young man in the mushroom-shaped haircut replied calmly: "If I was going to guess, five maybe.
 I'm really not sure."

-In the video, Roof said he opened fire with a Glock .45-caliber pistol.
+In the video, the self-described white supremacist said he opened fire with a Glock .45-caliber pistol.

+He fired 70 rounds that night in June 2015.
+A dozen people had stood for prayers, their eyes closed, prosecutors said.
+Nine were killed.

-"I didn't say anything to them," he said of his victims.
+"I didn't say anything to them," Roof said of his victims.

 What about after the shootings?